-Base Breaker: She either is responsible for WWE officials placing looks over wrestling talent and starting a troubling new trend - or else proved that women could become stars in WWE, opening doors for legitimate wrestlers to follow.
+- Base Breaker: She either is responsible for WWE officials placing looks over wrestling talent and starting a troubling new trend, or else proved that women could still be stars in WWE, opening doors for legitimate wrestlers to return.

 - Deader Than Disco: The idea of a Sable-type in WWE these days; a beautiful woman learning a couple of moves and being pushed as a legit wrestler.
 Thanks to the success of WWE's women's division during the Ruthless Aggression Era and TNA's Knockouts Division - and a rise in prominence for women's indie promotions - Sable's matches became a bit of an Old Shame for wrestling fans.
 Case in point: Eva Marie would have been just as popular as Sable, The Kat, Terri, Debra etc. back in the Attitude Era.
 But she's booed out of buildings these days for this very reason.

 - Ensemble Darkhorse: To an absurd degree back in the day.
 A valet at ringside was hugely popular just for her stunning beauty - to the point where an entire division was brought back just to give her something to do.